WilliamDann/square-trainer/CONTRIBUTING.md

 ## What to work on?

 If you just want to contribute, look for an issue to fix in the Issues tab.
 If there are no Issues or you have an idea for a new feature please either create an Issue outlining the idea or stop by the discord.

+## Contributors
+Please remember to add your name to the [Contributors File](/CONTRIBUTING.md) as a part of your first addition!